Dhruv-krishn-a/MERN-Development/README.md

-# Java-script-
-A code repo for Learning JavaScript
+# MERN_STACK ( A code repo for MERN_STACK )
+## Building Basics - HTML and CSS
+How Web works and overview of technologies used .
+## WEEK ( 1-8 )
+Javascript Basics and Advance concepts , few projects .